Kilonova emission from GW230529 and mass gap neutron star-black hole mergers: Introduction

+In May 2023, the LIGO-Virgo-KAGRA (LVK) Collaboration began the fourth gravitational wave (GW) observing run (O4) with the Advanced LIGO~\cite{LIGOScientific:2014pky}, Advanced Virgo~\cite{VIRGO:2014yos}, and KAGRA~\cite{KAGRA:2020tym} detector network.
+On 29 May 2023, the network detected an exceptional signal: GW230529 \cite{230529_LVK}.
+This event is of particular interest because it is likely a neutron star-black hole (NSBH) merger with a primary compact object of mass within $2.5-4.5~M_\odot$.
+This implies that the mass of the primary falls within the so-called lower ``mass gap'' (e.g. \cite{Bailyn_1998,Özel_2010,Farr_2011,Belczynski_2012}) between the anticipated mass ranges of the neutron stars (NSs) and that of the black holes (BHs).

+If GW230529 was indeed an NSBH merger, the neutron star may have been disrupted outside the black hole’s innermost stable circular orbit (ISCO), possibly producing an electromagnetic (EM) counterpart such as a short $\gamma$-ray burst (GRB) or a kilonova (KN), see \cite{Kyutoku:2021icp,Nakar:2019fza,Foucart:2021pau} and references therein.
+No GRB signatures were detected for this event \cite{230529_GRB}, possibly because the merger was observed off-axis, as suggested by GW constraints on the inclination angle.
+However, in contrast to GRBs, KNe, which are the ultraviolet-to-infrared counterparts of GWs powered by radioactive decay of the neutron-rich nuclei \cite{metzger_kilonovae}, are expected to be more isotropic and therefore could still be detectable even for off-axis mergers.

+Unfortunately, GW230529 was detected by only one detector, and its sky localization in low-latency with BAYESTAR~\cite{Singer:2015ema} covered about 24,200 square degrees at the 90\% credible interval (CI).
+Hence, no online KN search could be carried out successfully for this event \cite{Ahumada_2024}.
+However, archival searches for KNe using large-sky surveys may still provide constraints \cite{Pillas2025}.
+Furthermore, GW230529-like mergers are expected to occur at rates comparable to NSBH mergers with more asymmetric mass components \cite{230529_LVK}, making it interesting to explore the KN properties and detectability of such systems.
+A candidate GW event (S250206dm; \cite{2025GCNLVK,2025GCNLVK2,2025GCNLVK1,2025GCNLVK3}) with high probability of being an NSBH and possibly bearing a mass-gap black hole was indeed detected following GW230529, although KN searches did not reveal any promising electromagnetic counterpart \cite{Hu2025,Ahumada2025}.

-Here, we explore 1) the possible KN signatures from GW230529 and 2) KN expectations for NSBH systems from a realistic population of mergers with the BH falling into the lower mass gap.
-This manuscript is organized as follows: in Sec.~\ref{section:Methodology}, we describe the methods used to derive the KN simulations for GW230529 and for a broader mass gap NSBH (mgNSBH) population, in Sec.~\ref{section:Results}, we present our results and discussion, including a comparison with works exploring similar questions \cite{zhu2024,230529_everything,matur2024}; in Sec.~\ref{sec:conclusion}, we present our conclusions.
+In this work, we examine two questions: (1) what KN signatures could GW230529 have produced and (2) what KN properties should we expect from a realistic population of NSBH mergers with BHs in the lower mass gap.
+Section~\ref{section:Methodology} describes our methods for simulating KNe from GW230529 and the broader mass gap NSBH (mgNSBH) population.
+Section~\ref{section:Results} presents the results, along with comparisons to related studies \cite{zhu2024,230529_everything,matur2024}.
+Finally, Section~\ref{sec:conclusion} summarizes our conclusions.